Ekanshsomani/MIPS32-Simulator/README.md

 ## Datapath and Control

 - A simple clock edge triggered cycle.
-Four stages - fetch, decode, execute, memory.
+Three stages - fetch&decode, execute, memory.
 Each stage gets completed in one cycle irrelevant of the instrcution complexity.
 - I will have 2 different channels that are an abstract way of implementing data and control bus on the simulator:
-  - decode_channel
+  - dec_channel
     - 32-bit instruction
     - control (2 bit):
       - reserved_instruction (1 bit) (check yes if the next stage will try to execute a branch instruction in the next cycle)
       - actually_branching (1 bit) (will be yes if branch instruction actually led to a jump)
+  - exec_channel
+    - functionPointer (use functional with any from tuple)
+    - 8-bit control (only 6 bits used): specify which of the below lines actually have function argument
+    - 64 bit data:
+      - 4 8-bit lines (lsb)
+      - 1 16 bit line
+      - 1 32-bit line (msb)
   - mem_channel
     - memory address (32 bit)
     - Control (8 bit)